defactor-com/documentation/docs/back-end-api/erc20CollateralToken/restful.md

  ```

-The field does not exists or the role has no permissions.
+The field does not exists or the role has no permissions:

 ``` json
 {